Tingling in Hands and Feet: The Reasons

 Your doctor will order a blood test to check the status of your thyroid gland.
 And, we recommend that you follow their treatment regime religiously to avoid any future complications.

-Multiple sclerosis leads to tingling in hands and feet
+Multiple sclerosis leads to tingling in the hands and feet

 Multiple sclerosis occurs more often in women than in men, according to this study carried out by the Universidad Veracruzana.
 However, this condition has no known cause yet.
 So, the most common symptoms, according to information obtained by the National Library of Medicine of the USA, in addition to tingling in the hands and feet, are: